zsat/custom-led-lights/README.md

 # Custom LED Lights Using Arduino

-> I wanted to fully control the lighting in my room, adding my personality to it.
+> Allows us to represent many interesting patterns and functions in a fun way.

 ## Hardware